tbrandenburg/pycontextify/PRD.md

 - Given configuration options, when changing settings, then search behavior adapts accordingly without requiring code changes
 - Given different content types, when configuring the system, then processing can be customized per content type

+### 7. AI Assistant Integration
+**As an** AI assistant user,
+**I want to** leverage PyContextify's search capabilities within my AI workflows,
+**So that** I can get contextually relevant information from my organization's knowledge base.

+**Acceptance Criteria:**
+- Given an MCP-compatible AI assistant, when connecting to PyContextify, then the assistant can search across indexed content
+- Given search results from PyContextify, when used in AI conversations, then relationship context enhances the quality of responses

-### 7. Integration with Workflows
+### 8. Integration with Development Tools
 **As a** team lead,
-**I want to** integrate semantic search into our existing tools,
+**I want to** integrate semantic search into our existing development workflows,
-**So that** team members can access search functionality within their normal workflows.
+**So that** team members can access search functionality within their normal tools.

 **Acceptance Criteria:**
-- Given a standard protocol interface, when connecting to the system, then third-party tools can perform searches
+- Given a standard protocol interface, when connecting development tools to the system, then searches can be performed programmatically
-- Given search functionality, when integrated with other tools, then results maintain their relationship context
+- Given search functionality, when integrated with IDEs and documentation tools, then results maintain their relationship context

 ## Functional Requirements